boundedcontext/bounded-context-language-sample/definitions.md

 ### Cloning an environment

-Sometimes, you might want to make changes to the domains in an environment, but preserve the existing one.
+Sometimes, you might want to make changes to your domain schemas, but preserve the existing ones.
 For this, we've included the ability to clone a new environment from an existing one.
 You can do this by running:

 	clone environment 'release-0.8.13' from 'release-0.8.12';

-There are cases where you're interested in cloning the command and event logs.
+If you would like to clone an environment, including all of the log data, you can run:

 	clone environment 'release-0.8.13' from 'release-0.8.12' with logs;

 ### Renaming an environment

+If you're unhappy with the name of the current environment, you can rename is at any time with the following command:

 	rename environment 'release-0.8.12' to 'release-0.8.13';

 ### Resetting an existing environment

+Sometimes you want to reset all of the log data for an environment without affecting the current schema.
+This is useful when running unit and acceptance test cases.
+You can do this by running the follwing:

 	reset environment 'release-0.8.13';